-Houses are similarly on the high end of the spectrum, with the median home sale price at roughly $750,000.
-The median price of Manhattan homes for sale is about $1,200,000.
+Houses are similarly on the upper end of the spectrum, with the median home sale price at roughly $700,000.
+The median price of homes for sale in the borough of Manhattan is about $1,300,000.

 The average annual income in New York City is significantly higher than the national average (roughly $50,000 annually versus roughly $30,000 annually).
 By preemptively adjusting your budget, you can quickly adapt to the cost of living.